 If you’ve considered using the pull-out – or withdrawal method – as a form of contraception, then you might also want to think about the possibility of pre-cum entering the vagina.
-Here, The Lowdown answers the much confused question of whether you can get pregnant from precum (premature cum) and how effective the use of the pull-out method is.
+Here, The Lowdown answers the much confused question of whether you can get pregnant from pre-cum and how effective the use of the pull-out method is.

 Precum does not only occur in the moments just before orgasm.
 Some males might produce more precum than others and at different times during penetrative sex.